 (including FinTech) and attracting digital business to the economy.
 In addition to Fintech Booster, MDEC provides grant and funding facilitations (investor matching, alternative financing, debt ventures, etc.), global market access opportunities, community building / corporate innovation activities, nurturing, reskilling, and upskilling digital talent as well as mentorship.
-MDEC also has programs such as the Malaysia Tech Entrepreneur Pass, Foreign Knowledge Worker initiative, and the upcoming Digital Nomad initiative to attract foreign talent and entrepreneurs in a continuous effort to build a more robust Malaysian ecosystem.321 The Cradle Fund is an investment firm incorporated under the Ministry of Science, Technology, and Innovation that provides grants, investments, and tax incentives to FinTech startups and SMEs in general.322
+MDEC also has programs such as the Malaysia Tech Entrepreneur Pass, Foreign Knowledge Worker initiative, and the upcoming Digital Nomad initiative to attract foreign talent and entrepreneurs in a continuous effort to build a more robust Malaysian ecosystem.
+The Cradle Fund is an investment firm incorporated under the Ministry of Science, Technology, and Innovation that provides grants, investments, and tax incentives to FinTech startups and SMEs in general.
+The continuous of the continuous of the provides grants investments, and tax incentives to FinTech startups and SMEs in general.

 Further, the Malaysian government set up Malaysia Co-investment Fund (MyCIF) in 2019, administered by the SC.
 The role of MyCIF is to further catalyze access to financing for MSMEs through the use of ECF and P2P platforms as an alternative avenue for fundraising.
 It also seeks to serve as an efficient and transparent means to channel government funds to the intended MSMEs.
 Since its establishment, MyCIF has received RM260 million in allocation from the government for co-investment with private investors through ECF and P2P financing platforms.
 Besides, the SC launched the "Alliance of FinTech Community" (aFINity) in 2015 to catalyze and nurture Fintech development in the Malaysian capital market.
-It serves as a platform for continuous interactions between the SC as a capital market regulator and all relevant Fintech stakeholders such as innovators, financial institutions, government agencies, ecosystem players, and investors.323 Among others, aFINity is aimed at understanding the needs of the fintech community and providing regulatory and policy steer to promote responsible innovation.
+It serves as a platform for continuous interactions between the SC as a capital market regulator and all relevant Fintech stakeholders such as innovators, financial institutions, government agencies, ecosystem players, and investors.
+Among others, aFINity is aimed at understanding the needs of the fintech community and providing regulatory and policy steer to promote responsible innovation.